molab-itp/content-2024-01/weeks/01_intro.md

 - add a folder named **Week01** to store this week's work

 - use Xcode to create a playground in folder **Week01** of your repo
+- copy one for pages of sample code to your playground

 - commit and push the updates to your repo